VytisVA/Jdiet/README.md

 # JDiet web app

+"Body weight management tool.
+Vegetarian and Vegan-friendly."

+App will be re-written in JS, Node.JS, and HTML/CSS.

 Unfinished code or other missing elements will be highlighted, and plan will be provided how to finalise the challenge in [ToDo](#todo).

 ## Getting Started